maiconsiqueira1/Motd-to-DebianLike/README.md

-# Banner to login to Debian Like
+# Banner: Login to O.S Debian Like
-Banner to SSH login

 Make the script executable: chmod +x /etc/motd.sh
 And Run the executable to update de motd